-For noise abatement purposes, the ordinance also restricts pilot training operations between 10 p.m. and 7 a.m. during summer months and 9 p.m. and 7 a.m. during all other months.
-In addition, it prohibits engine maintenance run-ups between 7 p.m. and 7 a.m.
+For noise abatement purposes, the ordinance also restricts pilot training operations to the hours of 7 a.m. and 10 p.m. during summer months and 7 a.m. and 9 p.m. during all other months; prohibits engine maintenance run-ups between the hours of 7 p.m. and 7 a.m.; and directs pilots to use the main runway between the hours of 11 p.m. and 7 a.m. unless otherwise instructed by air traffic control.